Body Lift Surgery after Weight Loss

 Body lift is a complex procedure, and you want the most gifted team of plastic surgeons in Ft.
 Lauderdale to perform your operation.
 The South Florida Center for Cosmetic Surgery plastic surgeons have been in practice for more than 15 years.
 We are committed to surgical excellence and to delivering a level of care that is world-class.
 Your safety, satisfaction, comfort and privacy are our top priorities and every effort is made to ensure your surgical experience is positive.
 When you work with us, you can be assured that you are getting the best price for surgery and a great value*.

-The benefits of body lift are tremendous, but having surgery is a big decision.
+The benefits of a body lift are tremendous, but having surgery is a big decision.
 It requires careful consideration of many factors.
 We will give you a comprehensive understanding of the procedure, its benefits and risks and recovery expectations.
 We will work side-by-side with you to weigh the pros and cons of body lift.
-Our patients have told us that they appreciate the personalized attention they receive throughout the entire decision-making process and the surgical experience itself.
+Our patients have told us that they appreciate the personalized attention they receive throughout the entire decision-making process and the surgical experience itself*.

 A More Beautiful Body